 My standard answer to myself and others usually is: "Yes, you could have done that, but you didn't."
-But let's dive into some more details of this statement.

 I often like to look at things around me, in particular things that seem successful and with a slightly judgmental tone I say: "Yeah, I could a have done that too."

-Now generally, there is nothing wrong with saying this statement.
+Now generally, there is nothing wrong with this statement.
 Maybe it means that you indeed see yourself capable of doing something like it and you have all the intention of doing it.
 We could say you have a healthy amount of self confidence.
 In that case it might be enough to have this thought for yourself in silence and use it as a motivator to do greatness in the future.

 From a lovely book I found online called "Mummy I could have done that"